It is the applicant's responsibility

 that is valid in Iceland,

-for at least six months from the date of the registration of the applicant's legal domicile in Iceland,
+for at least three months from the date of the registration of the applicant's legal domicile in Iceland,

 with a minimum coverage of ISK 2,000,000.

-On the website of the Financial Supervisory Authority you can find a list of Icelandic insurance companies (under Vátryggingafélög - Insurance Companies) and a register of foreign insurance companies.
+On the website of the Financial Supervisory Authority you can find a list of Icelandic insurance companies (under Vátryggingafélög - Insurance Companies).

 Validity